pantheoncarl/code-deploy-wp/README.md

 ## Setup Instructions

-1. **SSH PUBLIC KEY SETUP IN WP ENGINE**
+1. **SSH PUBLIC KEY SETUP IN Pantheon**
-* [Generate a new SSH key pair](https://wpengine.com/support/ssh-keys-for-shell-access/#Generate_New_SSH_Key?utm_content=wpe_gha) if you have not already done so.
-Please note that this SSH Key needs to be *passwordless*.
+* [Generate a new SSH key pair](https://docs.pantheon.io/ssh-keys) and add that to your account from that guide.

-* Add *SSH Public Key* to WP Engine SSH Gateway Key settings.
-[This Guide will show you how.](https://wpengine.com/support/ssh-gateway/#Add_SSH_Key?utm_content=wpe_gha)
+2. **Machine Tokens in Pantheon**
+* [Generate a new Machine Token](https://docs.pantheon.io/machine-tokens#create-a-machine-token).
+This will be needed to control various workflows in Pantheon.

-2. **SSH PRIVATE KEY SETUP IN GITHUB**
+3. **Secret token SETUP IN GITHUB**

-* Add the *SSH Private Key* to your [Repository Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) or your [Organization Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization).
-Save the new secret "Name" as `WPE_SSHG_KEY_PRIVATE`.
+* Add the *SSH Private Key* & *Machine Token*  to your [Repository Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) or your [Organization Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization).
+Save the new secret "Name" as `PANTHEON_PRIVATE_KEY` & `PANTHEON_TERMINUS_MACHINE_TOKEN`

-3. **YML SETUP**
+4. **YML SETUP**

-* Create `.github/workflows/main.yml` directory and file locally.
+* Create `.github/workflows/pantheon-deploy.yml` directory and file locally.
-Copy and paste the configuration from below, replacing the value under `branches:` and the value for `WPE_ENV:`.
+Copy and paste the configuration from the samples below replacing values accordingly.

-* To deploy from another branch, simply create another yml file locally for that branch, such as `.github/workflows/stage.yml` and replace the values for `branches:` and  `WPE_ENV:` for that workflow.

-This provides the ability to perform a different workflow for different branches/environments.
-Consult ["Environment Variable & Secrets"](#environment-variables--secrets) for more available options.

-4. Git push your site GitHub repo.
+5. Git push your site GitHub repo.
 The action will do the rest!

 View your actions progress and logs by navigating to the "Actions" tab in your repo.

 ## Example GitHub Action workflow